ccrma/chuck-website/smuck/doc/smuckish.md

 There are two main ways to use SMucKish:

-### 1. Directly parsing individual layers using `smuckish` static functions
+### 1. Directly parsing individual layers using `Smuckish` static functions

-The `smuckish` class contains a number of static functions that can be used to parse SMucKish strings into different data types.
+The `Smuckish` class contains a number of static functions that can be used to parse SMucKish strings into different data types.
 These functions are:

-- `smuckish.pitches()` : Parses a SMucKish string into an int[][] array of MIDI note numbers.
+- `Smuckish.pitches()` : Parses a SMucKish string into an int[][] array of MIDI note numbers.
 Because SMucKish pitch sequences can be polyphonic, the output is a 2D array, indexed first by position in sequence, then by voice.
-- `smuckish.rhythms()` : Parses a SMucKish string into a float[] array of beat values.
+- `Smuckish.rhythms()` : Parses a SMucKish string into a float[] array of beat values.
-- `smuckish.velocities()` : Parses a SMucKish string into an int[] array of velocity values.
+- `Smuckish.velocities()` : Parses a SMucKish string into an int[] array of velocity values.

 ### 2. Using ezScore objects